 Top tip: Entry into the museum is free on the first Saturday of every month.

-East Idaho Aquarium
+2 – East Idaho Aquarium

-If you are traveling with kids, don’t miss a visit to this underwater playground.
-Spy on the colorful fish and underwater species as you learn all about them at the East Idaho Aquarium.
+If you are looking for things to do in Idaho Falls with kids, this one you can’t miss.
+Spy on the colorful fish and underwater species as you learn all about them and their aquatic ecosystems at the East Idaho Aquarium.

 This is a great place to add to your list of things to do in Idaho Falls, Idaho.
-And if you are a local it’s a great place to host a kids’ birthday party or event.
+And if you are a local it’s a great place to host a kids’ birthday party or private event.

-Wilderness Ridge Trail Llamas
+5 – Wilderness Ridge Trail Llamas

 Yup, you read that correctly – you can rent a llama from the Wilderness Ridge Trail Llamas to accompany you on your guided mountain hiking adventure.
 From hikes lasting a few hours to overnight hikes and more, you’ll have loads of options to choose from.